-State, tribal, and local governments engage in hazard mitigation planning to identify risks and vulnerabilities associated with natural disasters, and develop long-term strategies for protecting people and property from future hazard events.
+State, local, tribal, and territorial governments engage in hazard mitigation planning to identify risks and vulnerabilities associated with natural disasters and develop long-term strategies for protecting people and property from future hazard events.

 This page describes the general process to develop or update a hazard mitigation plan.
 The mitigation planning process is slightly different for each state, local, tribal, and territorial governments, but regardless of the plan type, there are four core steps in completing a hazard mitigation plan or plan update.

 1. Organize the Planning Process and Resources – At the start, a state, local, tribe, or territory government should focus on assembling the resources needed for a successful mitigation planning process.
 This includes securing technical expertise, defining the planning area, and identifying key individuals, agencies, neighboring jurisdictions, businesses, and/or other stakeholders to participate in the process.
 The planning process for local and tribal governments must include opportunities for the public to comment on the plan.